 - Incomplete data – Pink

-Exporting to CAD – go to Hub -> Data Tools -> BS5837 and click on Export Data to CAD.
+Exporting to CAD – go to Hub -> Data Tools -> Exporter and click on the Export Survey to CAD button.